ncarusso/Simulation/README.md

 <h1>Queuing Theory Simulaton</h1>

-queueTheorySimulation is a bash script that implements the solution of the queuing theory example proposed in pages 3 and 4 of the book <cite>"Systems Simulation: The Art and Science by Robert Shannon (1975) </cite>
+queueTheorySimulation is a bash script that implements the solution of the queuing theory example proposed in pages 3 and 4 of the book <cite>"Systems Simulation: The Art and Science" by Robert Shannon (1975)</cite>

 <h3>Proposed example</h3>